Maidervierte/epubbold/README.md

 ## Step 3

-Copy the .epub file you want to edit into the input folder (you may remove the example file)
+Copy the .epub files you want edited into the input folder (you may remove the example file)

 ## Step 4